Surlingham: Wheatfen Broad

 A well known and widely respected local figure, the writer, broadcaster and naturalist Ted Ellis (1909–1986) lived near Surlingham with his wife Phyllis for 40 years at Wheatfen Cottage near Wheatfen Broad.
 Ellis, who was known in print as E.A.
 Ellis, set up and developed his own nature reserve at the broad which is today known as Wheatfen Nature Reserve and is managed by the Ted Ellis Trust.
 A study centre was opened at the nature reserve in 2011.

 From 1928 to 1956 Ellis was Keeper of Natural History at Norwich Castle Museum, but aged 47 he resigned to focus on his work as a naturalist.
 He wrote a nature column in the local newspaper, the Eastern Daily Press, above the byline 'E.A.E'. (for Edward Augustine Ellis).
 As E. A. Ellis, he wrote books including the volume on The Broads in Collins' New Naturalists series.
-He often appeared on local television (on BBC Look East) and on radio (on BBC Radio 4's Nature Postbag) and he was active in many nature and conservation organisations.
+He often appeared on local television (on BBC Look East and 'Weekend') and on radio (on BBC Radio 4's Nature Postbag) and he was active in many nature and conservation organisations.

 A naturalist with a national reputation whose painstaking research was respected and admired by the academic world, he communicated his enthusiasm to a wide audience through his writing and broadcasting.
 Ellis and his wife are buried among the ruins of St Saviour's Church.

 David Bellamy compared the significance of Wheatfen Broad to that of "Mount Everest or the giant redwood forests of North America".
 He went on, "It is probably the best bit of fenland we have because we know so much about it... purely because one man gave his life trying to understand it – Ted Ellis."